austimkelly/ghas-utils/pull_all_security_alerts/implementing-a-ghas-reporting-strategy.md

 Once you know the level of built-in reporting by scopes, you need to determine who gets access to reporting.
 This is generally described in the [Permission to view data in security overview](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/about-security-overview#permission-to-view-data-in-security-overview), however I provide a flattened view of all the permissions in [Security Reporting Permissions](https://docs.google.com/spreadsheets/d/1gZz0dPl6jLYyNqhglIyzkoy-oq_Q38wh3xx6_WKW8sg/edit#gid=486941505) (a Google Sheet).

-Understanding who needs access will help you build your report visibility strategy for those edge cases were stakeholders may not have default access.
+Understanding who needs access will help you build your report visibility strategy for those edge cases where stakeholders may not have default access.
 Using the [Security Manager role in Github](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization) is a great way to allow non-admins and owners visibility to Security reporting and alerts.

 ![Security Reporting Roles](./img/alert_and_reporting_roles.png)

 ## Do we need to consider any custom reporting?

-At the last stage we should have pretty good idea of the insights we needs, what we can get out of the box, and who needs to get access to them.
+At the last stage we should have a pretty good idea of the insights we need, what we can get out of the box, and who needs to get access to them.
 You can now perform a gap analysis and determine if the ROI is of value to build custom reporting.
 I'm assuming you will use the REST API to retrieve data to build custom reporting, or leverage Webhooks to push data to a third-party reporting tool or SIEM.

 ### Leverage Existing Analytics & Reporting Infrastructure